There's a story to tell, about musicians, artists, philosophers, scientists, and then programmers.

 Here we explore another learning medium to add to your toolbox: Katacoda

 Katacoda is becoming a compelling platform for learning concepts.
-While the online content is growing, you can also easily author your own procedures for your internal teams.
-As a teacher, trainer, presenter or mentor this medium can help you get your training your team or larger audiences.
-Katacoda offers a platform that hosts live server command lines in your browser with a split screen for course material broken into distinct teach moments.
+While the online content is growing, you can also author your own topics for your public community or private teams.
+As a teacher, trainer, presenter or mentor this medium can help you deliver your training to very larger audiences.
+Katacoda offers a platform that hosts live server command lines in your browser with a split screen for course material broken into easy to follow steps.

 Have a Github account and bring your laptop.
 Let's learn together.

 In this example-driven presentation, you'll learn how to leverage Spring Boot to accelerate application development, enabling you to focus coding on logic that drives application requirements with little concern for code that satisfies Spring's needs.